freesewing/markdown/newsletter/2021q3/en.md

 new link we identified, and then propose changes.
 Let’s give the proposal a nice title and description.

 Time to submit a pull request!
 Now we’re cooking with fire.
 A pull request, or PR, is a way to tell FreeSewing that we are proposing a change.
-In this case we’re saying, hi, I found a broken link and I fixed it.
+In this case we’re saying: "Hi, I found a broken link and I fixed it".

-Finally, someone at FreeSewing will review the PR and say cool, this looks great, so I’ll accept the change; I’ll *merge* it.
+Finally, someone at FreeSewing will review the PR and say: "Cool, this looks great, so I’ll accept the change; I’ll *merge* it".
 That will send you, the author, a brief email, it’ll be updated in GitHub, and when Joost next deploys the site, typically within a week or so, you’ll see your contributions live on FreeSewing.org or FreeSewing.dev.
 Crushed it.